The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Introduction

 In this transitional period when observed transient samples are limited to the local universe, simulations are vital for developing and testing classification algorithms that incorporate host galaxy information.
+Such algorithms will need to perform reasonably well on new faint and high-redshift data in the early days of LSST, until they can be iteratively tested and updated using the incoming data and the corresponding advancements in time-domain theory.
+This interim period requires high-redshift simulations that extrapolate bright, low-redshift existing measurements (such as transient rates and host correlations) to fainter magnitudes and into the universe's past.
+High-redshift simulations necessarily require assuming untested theoretical models for evolution, or assuming that trends at low redshift extend to high redshift.

-To further enable these efforts, we present the first large-scale simulation of optical transients \textit{and their host galaxies} that extrapolates existing data to high redshifts ($z\sim3$).
+We follow the latter assumption, and present the first large-scale simulation of optical transients \textit{and their host galaxies} that extrapolates existing data to high redshifts ($z\sim3$).
 This work extends the simulations generated for the Photometric LSST Astronomical Time-Series Classification Challenge \citep[PLAsTiCC;][]{Plasticcv12019}.
-PLAsTiCC data were generated by simulation code in the SuperNova ANAlysis package \citep[\texttt{SNANA}]{Kessler2009}, and the challenge represented the first large-scale effort to realistically simulate a wide range of transients.
+PLAsTiCC data were generated by simulation code in the SuperNova ANAlysis package \citep[\texttt{SNANA}]{Kessler2009}, and the challenge represented the first large-scale effort to realistically simulate a broad diversity of transient phenomena.
 Simulated host-galaxy information, however, was limited: the dataset only includes the photometric redshifts of host galaxies assigned near the redshift of the transient.
 This work extends the PLAsTiCC framework with the inclusion of empirical and theoretical host-galaxy correlations for both common and rare transient classes.
-We embed these correlations using a series of host galaxy libraries (called \texttt{HOSTLIB}s within \texttt{SNANA}) and weight maps (\texttt{WGTMAP}s) that describe the likelihood of a given galaxy to host a certain class of transient within the simulation.
+We embed these correlations using a series of host galaxy libraries (called \texttt{HOSTLIB}s within \texttt{SNANA}) and weight maps (\texttt{WGTMAP}s) that describe the likelihood of a given galaxy to host a transient of a certain class within the simulation.